fluidicagency/switch/README.md

 [![devDependency Status](https://david-dm.org/fluidicagency/switch/dev-status.svg)](https://david-dm.org/fluidicagency/switch#info=devDependencies)

 ## Background
-Welcome to the Switch project from [Fluidic](https://fluidic.agency).
-Use this module to dynamically replace, show and switch text of html pages and form values using query strings. **Boom Shakalaka!**
+Welcome to the Switch project from fluidic &mdash; we are a top shelf [scientific &amp; medical marketing agency](https://fluidic.agency).
+Use this module to dynamically replace, show and switch text on html pages and form values using query strings. **Boom Shakalaka!**

-After finding no good solutions, except those offered by page builder SAAS platforms (that were too basic for our requirements) we built this tool in-house.
+We wanted to bring the functionality of dynamic content replacement which is available on page builder SAAS platforms like Unbounce to our own projects.
+After finding no good solutions out there we built this tool in-house.
 At the agency we use it to develop landing pages that relate specifically to EDM or PPC ad segments, allowing us to deliver niche copy that precisely matches our client&rsquo;s taget audience.

 But that&rsquo;s us&hellip; do with it what you will and give us a shout on Twitter [@fluidicagency](https://twitter.com/fluidicagency), or throw some stars like a ninja &ndash; we&rsquo;d love to know what you have created!